erhiteshkumar/Udacity/CarND-Vehicle-Detection/README.md

 # Conclusion

-Probems:
+  Probems:</br>
 	 1. Identifying parameters for extracting HOG features.
-Did some trail and error using multiple color_spaces and orient.
+Did some trail and error using multiple color_spaces and orient.</br>
 	 2. Figuring out a way to filter false positives.
-HOG sub-sampling was better solution but I tried to figure out other solutions
+HOG sub-sampling was better solution but I tried to figure out other solutions</br>
-	3. Pipeline will fail in cases where images doesn't resemble training set like more-lighting or different weather conditions like snow or rain.
+	 3. Pipeline will fail in cases where images doesn't resemble training set like more-lighting or different weather conditions like snow or rain.</br>
-Future improvements:
+  Future improvements:</br>
 	 Due to limited bandwidth for this project I haven't explored to append all three features(HOG, binned color and color histogram).
 I believe that HSV(all channels) or H(trading speed with accuracy) with all there features(HOG,binned_color,color_histogram) should give better results than my current approach.
 This will improve classifer accuracy and will give more smoother object identification.
 Using CNN to instead of sliding window search and CNN as a feature extractor.